automatically generated captions

 00:21:26 You can't use the language of pixels.

-00:21:28 It's the wrong language to describe the voltage is a magnetic fields and so forth.
+00:21:28 It's the wrong language to describe the voltages and magnetic fields and so forth.
 That's that's inside the computer.

 00:21:35 Similarly if we try to use the language of space and time and matter and motion particles